What precautions is Lift Yoga taking to protect against Covid-19?

 Can I bring my cell phone to class?

-We ask that you turn your phone completely off.
+We ask that you leave all electronics in the lobby of the studio and turn your phone completely off.
 Even the vibration of your phone can be heard during the quiet moments of a class.
 Please be respectful so that your phone will not interfere with your community as they practice.

 What does "namaste" mean?